 Con is a professional artist and designer.
 He teaches at Melbourne Polytechnic across a variety of creative industry courses.
-Con has managed to successfully straddle both teaching and his private art practice to be able to deliver current 'real world' skills and techniques that mirror the graphic arts workplace.
+Con has managed to successfully maintain both teaching and his private art practice to be able to deliver current 'real world' skills and techniques that mirror the graphic arts workplace.

 His art practice, freelance design and photography experience have kept him abreast of current workplace practices and up to the minute developments in the field.
 This currency translates into exceptional teaching experience, validity and knowledge.
 But it is his love for teaching art that has helped him earn praise and recognition amongst his colleagues and students.